tonywu6/mdbookkit/docs/src/rustdoc-links/caching.md

 `rust-analyzer` instance per cargo workspace."

-In theory, in an IDE setting (e.g. with VS Code), one could setup the IDE and `mdbook-rustdoc-link` to both connect to the same `ra-multiplex` server.
+In theory, in an IDE setting (e.g. with VS Code), one could setup the IDE and `mdbook-rustdoc-links` to both connect to the same `ra-multiplex` server.
 Then the preprocessor doesn't need to wait for cache priming (the cache is already warm from IDE use).
 Changes in the workspace could also be reflected in subsequent builds without the preprocessor being aware of them (because the IDE is doing the synchronizing).